Will Ole Miss Have WR Tre Harris Play For Week 11 Showdown vs. Georgia?

 Ole Miss must win if it plans to secure a spot in the College Football Playoff picture next month.
 Against Georgia, the No. 16 Rebels will likely be down one of their top players.

-Senior receiver Tre Harris is "doubtful" for Sunday's contest at home against the No. 3 Bulldogs with the same groin injury that sidelined him for three weeks dating back to Week 7's loss against LSU.
-The Rebels may have to turn to a trio of targets if Jaxson Dart plans to secure a win against the SEC favorites.
+Senior receiver Tre Harris was listed "doubtful" for Saturday's game earlier today, but his status was upgraded to "questionable" late on Friday night.
+Still, the Rebels may have to turn to a trio of targets if Jaxson Dart plans to secure a win against the SEC favorites.

 The good news?
 Jordan Watkins (who was upgraded from doubtful to "questionable" in the latest injury report) lived up to the billing as a vertical threat for explosive plays in last week's win over Arkansas.
 As Dart's top receiver, the senior caught eight passes for 254 yards and five touchdowns while averaging 28.9 yards per reception, and it would be huge for the Rebels if he can suit up on Saturday.

-Note: EDITOR'S NOTE: This story was updated late on Friday night following another injury report release from the SEC.